DanielLeaverton/hello-world1/README.md

 # hello-world1
-I am brand new to GitHub and cause more trouble than help.
+I have successfully commited two pull requests now.
+I still dont understand if its best practice to create a new branch for each change or if its better to merge main to old branch and re-write over the old branch.